A member of the Papaya family (Caricaceae), the Carica genus has 22 species, of

-A single-stemmed, succulent, giant herb, taking the form of a palm tree as it grows.
+A single-stemmed, succulent, giant herb, taking the form of a palm as it grows.
+It is not

-usually replace each plant after 3 years.
-In residential settings, plants often last only four
+plant after 3 years.
+In residential settings, plants often last only four years, usually dying

 Usually 8-15' high, but can reach 30' in its native environment.

-flowers require pollination from another plant and will shrivel and die if not pollinated.
+pollination from another plant and will shrivel and die if not pollinated.
 Some female

-plants will produce seedless fruit without pollination.
+plants will produce seedless fruit automatically without pollination.

 Years before fruiting: